TK757567/CTF/reverse_engineering/Cyber_Apocalypse_2022/rev_without_a_trace/README.md

 without a trace is an easy reverse challenge

-from the name of the file you will think that ltrace is useless.well, it's kinda usefull.
+we have only an elf file

-this is what i got after executing it without the ltarce
+this is what i got after executing it .

 ```
 [+] Primary Mothership Tracking Panel